openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-gpu-operations.rst

     * - ``filename``
       - (1)
       - Name of the file containing OpenCL source code.
 The path is relative to your executable.
-Multiple source nodes will have their sources concatenated in order.
+Multiple ``Source`` nodes will have their sources concatenated in order.

 **Sub-nodes**: None